zowe/docs-site/docs/extend/extend-apiml/authentication-for-apiml-services.md

 The zOSMF service is onboarded statically under the `ibmzosmf` service id.
 The specific definition is created during the Zowe configuration based on the values provided in the `zowe.yaml` file.

-The `authentication.scheme` value for zOSMF is:
+The `authentication.scheme` value for z/OSMF is:

  * **zosmf**
     This value specifies that a service accepts z/OSMF LTPA (Lightweight Third-Party Authentication).